If you are wondering why your crepe myrtle shrubs or trees have developed brown leaves, the first thing to look at is the calendar.

-Why Crepe Myrtle Shrubs Get Brown Leaves
+Why Crepe Myrtle Leaves Turn Brown

 Simon McGill/Getty Images

-If you are seeing brown leaves (or even partially brown leaves) on a crepe myrtle shrub, such as a Natchez crepe myrtle (Lagerstroemia x Natchez), at the end of a dry summer, the problem could be due to drought.
-These bushes flourish in the southeastern United States, where they are very popular due to their ability to withstand the summer heat.
-Nonetheless, they do need water, and they may dry up during especially hot summers with little rainfall.
+If you are seeing brown leaves (or even partially brown leaves) on a crepe myrtle shrub at the end of a dry summer, the problem could be due to drought.

-If you are seeing brown leaves on your crepe myrtle plant in the spring, it could be due to your area experiencing a cold snap.
 Crepe myrtle is not as tolerant of cold weather as many bushes are.
 An untimely drop in temperature after the tender leaves have made their appearance can spell death for them.
-Short of growing your bush in a sheltered area (which requires foresight), there is not much that you can do to prevent the problem of browning in this case.

 Your Crepe Myrtle Shrub Is Not Necessarily Going to Die

 Here is the good news: Neither case of brown leaves (either in summer or in spring) need be fatal to your crepe myrtle.
 Browning due to a moderate cold snap ruins the appearance of the plant, but it probably will not kill your shrub.
-And while this bush is more likely to die from drought, it is usually easy enough to remedy the situation with artificial irrigation once you detect the first hint of browning.

-Obviously, in the latter case, vigilance is of the utmost importance.
-Keep tabs on your plants.
-Inspect them on a daily basis.
-Stay ahead of the game.
-If your crepe myrtle shrubs do not seem to be performing as they usually do, start asking questions.
+- If your crepe myrtle shrubs do not seem to be performing as they usually do, start asking questions.
 Many plant problems can be solved fairly easily if you learn about them soon enough and take appropriate action in a timely fashion.

 Some Crepe Myrtles More Resistant to Leaf Spot Than Others